aczw/cuda-path-tracer/README.md

 <div align="center"><img src="images/nsight_isect_expensive.png" /></div>

 Running Nsight Systems on my executable confirms this.
-In terms of CUDA operations, 99.6% of overall operations were spent on kernels, with 69% of that being spent on `kernel::find_intersections` itself!
-Meanwhile, memory operations were only 0.4% of operations, which means that we weren't memory bound.[^5]
+In terms of CUDA operations, 99.6% of overall operations were spent on kernels, with 69% of those being spent on `kernel::find_intersections` itself!
+Meanwhile, memory operations were only 0.4% of operations.[^5]

-If we show the kernel operations in the Events View and sort by duration, we can also see that `kernel::find_intersections` makes up the very top of the list, meaning it makes up the bulk of our compute time.
+If we show the kernel operations in the Events View and sort by duration, we can also see that `kernel::find_intersections` takes up all the spots at the top of the list, meaning it makes up the bulk of our compute time.

 <div align="center">
   <img src="images/nsight_isect_longest.png" />